gbabichev/Screen-Snip/README.md

 </div>

 ## Work in Progress
-- Refresh thumbnail on click / copy to clipboard.
+- <del>Refresh thumbnail on click / copy to clipboard.
 - Update Snap Gallery so I can see dates.
 - Add File and Edit Menu Bar entries.
 - Remove debug prints.